office desk with a laptop and note book

 • You are constantly trying to get people to leave a platform which is NOT what platforms like Facebook and Instagram want you to do.
 So your content is going to not get you clicks.

-But then posting topics around that that are bold and don’t blend in.
+But then also be posting topics around that that are bold and don’t blend in.
 Content that causes people to stop and pay attention is what will get you results.

 Before You Hit Delete Ask Yourself This Question

 Are you ok with the results of not posting on that platform?
-Meaning if you are getting results and you still hate it you have to be ok with potentially losing the customers you are getting.
+Meaning if you are getting results and you still hate it you have to be ok with potentially losing the customers you are getting from that platform.

 BUT, if you are not getting the results you want then stop trying to squeeze water out of a rock.
 Let the platform go…